What is risk management in project management?

 Avoid impulsive decision-making

-Improving planning
+Improve planning

-Adjust to the context
+Adjust according to context

-You could then plan ahead and adjust the quantity ordered in advance, or take the time to research other potential producers.
+You could then anticipate now and adjust the quantity ordered in advance, or take the time to look for other potential producers.

 What are the potential risks of a project?

-Time risks
+Temporal risks

-• Examples of time risks
+• Examples of temporal risks

 • The consequences of temporal risks